Jump to video!

 - Spinach, bok choy, water spinach or other mild, tender greens of your choice

-- Chili vinegar (recipe below), optional but recommended
+- Chili vinegar (recipe below)

-- Green onion and/or cilantro, chopped, optional
+- Green onion and/or cilantro, chopped

-- Tang chai (preserved salted cabbage), optional
+- Tang chai (preserved salted cabbage)

-- Roasted chili flakes, optional
+- Roasted chili flakes, or any kind of hot chili flakes

-Chili Vinegar
+Chili Vinegar (optional condiment)

 - Spicy chili peppers of your choice, you can use Thai chilies, serranos, jalapenos, or habaneros.